dalikewara/ayapingping-ts/README.md

 ### main.ts

-- In this file, you initialize dependencies, injections, and anything required to start and run your application.
+- In this file, you initialize dependencies, injections, and anything required to start and run your application
-- You can use the command `tsc && tsc-alias && node ./dist/main.js` or `make start` to run your application.
+- You can use the command `tsc && tsc-alias && node ./dist/main.js` or `make start` to run your application

 ### domain